 Here, a YouTuber talks you through how to use the Dentek Temporary Tooth Repair kit, although this is a different version that doesn’t come with the tooth saver or eugenol.

 You might struggle to do a major repair on one of your front teeth with a filling kit.
-The material doesn’t bond to your teeth in the same way a dentist’s material does, and it’s not as strong.
+The material doesn’t bond to your teeth in the same way that dental glue used by a dentist does, and it’s not as strong.
 Sticking to soft foods will help it last that bit longer, but it's best to try and avoiding biting with the tooth altogether.

 If you've lost all or most of a front tooth, a temporary tooth kit may help in the short term.
 We've got more information about these later on.